Research

 Terpene Cyclizations

 Such THT cyclizations are considered to be among the most complex chemical reactions occurring in nature.
 Most of the atoms of the acyclic terpene precursor change their hybridization or bonding during the cationic cyclization cascade.
-Nature has evolved enzymes termed terpene cylcases or synthases for this task.
-Man-made catalysts for the THT cyclization are lacking.
+Nature has evolved enzymes termed terpene cyclases or synthases to perform this task.
+However, man-made catalysts for the THT cyclization are lacking.
 Learning how to design such complex catalysts will not only enable us to mimic natural enzymes, but to enter uncharted territory of terpene chemistry.
 To influence the conformation of the flexible acyclic terpenes and to stabilize cationic transition states, enzymes surround the substrate more or less completely.
 Mimicking such a catalytically active pocket with artificial, non-peptidic catalysts represents a major challenge.

-• Recently, we achieved a four step synthesis of the sesquiterpene natural product presilphiperfolan-1b-ol in only four steps, with the key cyclization (see below) taking place inside the supramolecular capsule cataylst.
+• We achieved a four step synthesis of the sesquiterpene natural product presilphiperfolan-1b-ol in only four steps, with the key cyclization (see below) taking place inside the supramolecular capsule catalyst.
 This natural product was previously only available via a long synthetic sequence (13 linear steps).

 J. Am.
 Chem.
 Soc.
 2020142, 5894.